cruxlang/crux/design/modules.md

 Dynamic languages (python, node, es6) get away with it by returning a partially-evaluated module.
 C++ headers get away with support circular imports by "returning" a "partially-substituted" header.
 Java gets away with it because there's no such thing as a "module" in Java.
 Only classes and packages.

 Ada, Go, Haskell, and OCaml don't support circular imports.
-Sneak is closer to these three in the programming language design space, so it makes sense it have these same restrictions.
+Crux is closer to these three in the programming language design space, so it makes sense it have these same restrictions.

 A risk of not support circular imports: "Uh-Oh.
 The recursive types across package boundaries issue again!
 Run for it!!  :-)" http://computer-programming-forum.com/44-ada/ce9b904c11b18fd6.htm